Opportunities with BXC

 Would you like to be a part of our programme?
 From jobs to community projects, we want to make it easier for you to help us build a legacy in Brent Cross and Cricklewood.

 The Brent Cross Cricklewood is the biggest redevelopment and growth programme Barnet Council has ever undertaken, and is amongst the most ambitious across Europe.
 But the project is not just about new homes and facilities, it is about leaving a positive legacy for existing communities.
 In addition to thousands of jobs building the new park town and Brent Cross West, across the programme we’ll see 27,000 new jobs created in the future.
 And where possible we hope at least 20% of the people working across the site are local residents of Barnet or the neighbouring boroughs of Brent and Camden.

 Jobs with BXC

-Barnet Council is leading the programme, but it is bringing together partners from across multiple industries.
+Barnet Council is leading the ambitious Brent Cross Cricklewood regeneration programme and bringing together partners from across multiple industries providing job opportunities.

 Apprenticeships with BXC

 Apprenticeships are a key part of our commitment to the legacy of the Brent Cross Cricklewood regeneration programme.
 We want to leave a positive legacy of upskilling our young people, meaning they can build their own futures whilst also building a new community.

-If you are interested in finding out more about apprenticeships with us, contact Cali Ibrahim on firstname.lastname@example.org
+If you are interested in finding out more about apprenticeships with us, contact us on firstname.lastname@example.org

 And our partners Galldris are recruiting for a new apprentice to join their team as a groundworker on the Brent Cross Cricklewood regeneration programme.
 No qualifications are needed, and Galldris will help the new recruit with the training and qualifying for their CSCS card.
 Applicants must be aged 18+.
 If you are interested in finding out more, visit www.galldris.co.uk/apprenticeship-programme